 - CV with essential information about education to date and artistic activities,

-- Complete and authorised transcript of your university entrance qualification / graduation certificate / final school report,
+- Complete transcript of your university entrance qualification/ graduation certificate / final school report,

 Admission and matriculation process for international and stateless applicantsIn the entrance exam, international and stateless applicants are treated equally to applicants from Germany / EU member states.
 Certificate transcripts and the necessary proof of language competence only need to be supplied after the prospective students have passed the entrance exam.

 Once they have passed the entrance exam, international or stateless applicants need to submit the following documents together with their application for admission: